kiacolbert/blockchain-developer-bootcamp-final-project/README.md

 ```

 **Workflow**
+1. Connect to metamask.
-1. Artist registers to contract.
+2. Artist registers to contract. **NOTE: An address can only register once.**
-2. Artwork image is uploaded to a distributed file store and a hash created.
-3. Artist registers the hash to the contract as original work.
+3. UI displays registered artist.

+TODO:
+1. Artist mints nft for artwork with a url that links to metadata about the work.
-4. Artist sells artwork and transfers ownership.
+2. Artist sells artwork and transfers ownership.
-5. No more questions of, "is this legit?"
+3. No more questions of, "is this legit?"

 ## To Run